-The proposed leased land has both hedgerows and a small non significant woodland present on site.
+The proposed leased land has some hedgerows and several scattered trees.
 Some of the trees will be cleared in order to install PV modules and avoid shadows.

 Site grading will occur for the construction of the access road, temporary facilities, staging area, substation and inverter foundations, and trenches for electrical cabling and instrumentation control.